This article helps you:

 -

-False Positive Rate: this is the ratio of predicted users who do not convert
+False Positive Rate: this is the ratio of predicted users who don't convert

 -

-AUC, aka Accuracy: technically, this is the area under the curve, a measure that weighs both true positive and false positive rates
+AUC, or Accuracy: technically, this is the area under the curve, a measure that weighs both true positive and false positive rates

 -

-Log loss**, aka** predicted vs actuals: this compares the predicted conversion rates to observed historical conversion rates and gives you the difference, in percentage terms
+Log loss, or predicted vs actuals: this compares the predicted conversion rates to observed historical conversion rates and gives you the difference, in percentage terms

-Generally speaking, a good model will have an accuracy of at least 70%.
-Any model with an accuracy of 50% or less will be no better than a coin flip in its predictive ability.
+Generally speaking, a good model has an accuracy of at least 70%.
+Any model with an accuracy of 50% or less is no better than a coin flip in its predictive ability.

 Tips for a good predictive model